Central School serves 374 students in grades Kindergarten-6.

 Reading/Language Arts Proficiency

-Central School's student population of 386 students has grown by 7% over five school years.
+Central School's student population of 374 students has stayed relatively flat over five school years.

 Total Classroom Teachers